MysterioROCKY/CNS-CryptographyNetworkSecurity--Codes/README.md

 4. Execute or analyze the code as needed.

 ## Acknowledgment
-This repository is part of the CNS coursework for SE21UCSE192.
+This repository is part of the CNS coursework.